Skip to content

 Batch Insertion

-In addition to the Insert method, which inserts all the data in a block in a single call, you can use the BeginInsert / InsertData / EndInsert pattern to insert batches of data.
+In addition to the Insert method, which inserts all the data in a block in a single call, you can use the BeginInsert / SendInsertBlock / EndInsert pattern to insert batches of data.
 This can be useful for managing larger data sets without inflating memory with the entire set.

 To use it pass BeginInsert an INSERT statement ending in VALUES but with no actual values.
-Use the resulting Block to append batches of data, sending each to the sever with InsertData.
+Use the resulting Block to append batches of data, sending each to the sever with SendInsertBlock.
 Finally, call EndInsert (or let the client go out of scope) to signal the server that insertion is complete.
 Example:

 // Start the insertion.